Philippines reports 1st virus death outside of China

 Far away on China’s southeast coast, the manufacturing hub of Wenzhou put off the opening of government offices until Feb.
 9, private businesses until Feb.
 17 and schools until March 1.

-Australian Prime Minister Scott Morrison announced similar travel measures Saturday, following Japan and Singapore.
+Indonesia and Oman also halted flights to China, as did Saudi Arabia’s flagship national carrier, Saudia.

+Saudi Arabia’s state-run media reported that 10 Saudi students were evacuated from Wuhan on a special flight.
+It said the students would be screened upon arrival and quarantined for 14 days.

-South Korea and India flew hundreds of their citizens out of Wuhan, the city at the center of an area where some 50 million people are prevented from leaving in a sweeping anti-virus effort.
-The evacuees went into a two-week quarantine.
+This weekend, South Korea and India flew hundreds of their citizens out of Wuhan.
+They went into a two-week quarantine.

+South Korea also barred foreigners who have stayed or traveled to Hubei province within the last 14 days from entering the country.

-Indonesia flew back 241 nationals from Wuhan on Sunday and quarantined them on remote Natuna Islands for two weeks.
+Indonesia flew back 241 nationals from Wuhan on Sunday and quarantined them on the remote Natuna Islands for two weeks.
+Several hundred residents protested the move, with one saying, “This is not because we do not have a sense of solidarity with fellow nationals.
+But because we fear they could infect us with the deadly virus from China.”

+A Turkish military transport plane carrying 42 people arrived in Ankara from Wutan Saturday night.
+The 32 Turkish, six Azerbaijani, three Georgian nationals and an Albanian will remain under observation for 14 days, together with 20 personnel who participated in the evacuation, Health Minister Fahrettin Koca said.

+Vietnam counted its seventh case, a Vietnamese-American man who had a two-hour layover in Wuhan on his way from the U.S. to Ho Chi Minh City.

-The virus’ rapid spread in two months prompted the World Health Organization on Thursday to declare it a global emergency.
+The virus’ rapid spread in two months prompted the WHO on Thursday to declare it a global emergency.

 That declaration “flipped the switch” from a cautious attitude to recommending governments prepare for the possibility the virus might spread, said the WHO representative in Beijing, Gauden Galea.
 Most cases reported so far have been people who visited China or their family members.